MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-vpn-profiles.md

 You can create VPN profiles by using different VPN connection types.

 > [!NOTE]
-> Before you can use VPN profiles that are assigned to a device, you must install the applicable VPN app for the profile.
+> Before you can use VPN profiles assigned to a device, you must install the applicable VPN app for the profile.

 ## How to create VPN profiles